The Quantum Phase of Inflation: Introduction

-We then discuss the scenario where the quantum phase lasts the entire inflationary epoch, i.e., $\phi_Q>\phi_e$ where $\phi_e$ is the value of the inflaton at the end of inflation.
-This scenario requires a very large value of $H\sim\mpl$ and generates too large an amplitude for gravitational waves.

-We next consider quadratic new inflation.
-For GUT-scale quadratic new inflation, $V=V_0-(1/2) m^2\phi^2$, there are 2000 e-foldings of inflation during the quantum phase.
-We verify the viability of the subsequent standard classical inflation.
-We also find that the condition for eternal inflation is satisfied during the quantum phase.
-Once again we explore the scenario where the quantum phase lasts long enough for cosmologically relevant scales to leave the horizon during the quantum phase, and the scenario where the quantum phase lasts till the end of inflation.
-We find that these scenarios are not feasible because they predict too large a tensor-scalar ratio.

-In chaotic and natural inflation we find that, unlike in new inflation, quantum fluctuations do not play a significant role in the evolution of the inflaton, i.e., classical evolution dominates from the beginning of inflation.
-We also study eternal (chaotic) inflation, in which the inflaton continuously moves up its potential due to quantum fluctuations.
+We then carry out the same analysis of quadratic new inflation, inflection point inflation, chaotic inflation and natural inflation.
+In chaotic, inflection point and natural inflation we find that, unlike in new inflation, quantum fluctuations do not play a significant role in the evolution of the inflaton, i.e., classical evolution effectively dominates from the beginning of inflation.

+We next consider scenarios where our current horizon scale crosses the horizon during the quantum phase of inflation.
+These are new scenarios that to our knowledge have not been considered earlier.
+We consider two scenarios - $\phi_*>\phi_Q>\phi_e$ and $\phi_Q>\phi_e$, where $\phi_Q$ is the value of the inflaton at the end of the quantum phase and $\phi_e$ is the value of the inflaton field at the end of inflation.
+We do this for new inflation and hilltop inflation models.
+The expressions for $\phi_{*}$ must be rederived for these scenarios in which the current horizon scale leaves during the quantum phase.
+Since $\dot\phi$ in is not given by $\dot\phi = - V'/(3H)$ but by ${\sqrt{\langle\dot\phi^2\rangle}}$ the expression for the comoving curvature perturbation, ${\cal {R}}_k$, too must be rederived.

+For quartic new inflation models and $\phi_*>\phi_Q>\phi_e$ we find that consistency of the scenario requires the coupling $\lambda$ to be greater than $\sim 10^{-2}$.
+But this then implies that ${\cal {R}}_k\approx13$ for modes leaving during the quantum phase.
+Thus this scenario is ruled out.
+This scenario for quadratic new inflation and hilltop inflation is also ruled out due to conflict with the observed density perturbations.

+For the scenario where the quantum phase lasts the entire inflationary epoch, i.e. $\phi_Q>\phi_e$, we find that it requires a very large value of $H\sim\mpl$ in new inflation models.
+This scenario also generates too large curvature perturbations.